School Nutrition & Wellness

 If your child qualifies for Free or Reduced Lunch they also qualify for a Free or Reduced Breakfast.
 Have them also join us for Breakfast!

-We have made some changes to the way that you view school menus.
 View a school specific, printable menu that also includes carb and nutrition information.
 You will need to choose a school location.
 Please note that the link to Nutrislice will appear on each school page.

 One of the things we love most about living in Sun Prairie is how our community comes together to help those in need.